-10.4.2 The following criteria should be used to make immediate out-of-service determinations by authorized control officers.
+10.4.2 The criteria shown below should be used by the authorized control officers to make immediate out-of-service determinations or impose transport restrictions.
 They should not be used as repair and in-service criteria under a CSC ACEP or a periodic examination scheme.
 Figure 5 is a flow chart that illustrates the actions to be taken by an authorized control officer.